What Career is Right for me?

 If you have a love of animals, why not consider an animal career?
 Sure, working as a veterinarian probably comes to mind, but if you have no interest in animal medicine, there are plenty of other options.
 For instance, you could spend your days at the zoo as a specialist.
 You could study animal psychology.
 You could work as an animal trainer on Hollywood movie sets.
 A love of animals and deep knowledge about their behaviors can really take you places!

 Information technology is advancing at incredible rates.
 Whether you love video game design, application development, database administration, or dream of creating a startup that revolutionizes the world, a computer career is where it can happen.
+Just check out a list of computer related jobs and you can see the explosive growth in this field.
 You will need a sharp mind and a lot of concentration in order to master a programming language.
 You must also have a love of learning.
 Since apps and gadgets are continuously being rendered obsolete by new inventions, you will constantly be updating your knowledge and taking courses throughout your career.

 Enjoy today, but plan for your future